ubclaunchpad/ubcsim2/.github/ISSUE_TEMPLATE/event-detail.md

 ---
 name: Event detail
 about: Detail an event to add to the game
-title: ''
+title: "[EVENT] <Event name here>"
-labels: design, enhancement, event
+labels: enhancement, design, event, dev
 assignees: ''

 ---